zaploink/boot-dropin-example/README.md

 >
 > It is possible to use PropertiesLauncher in your IDE but it'll require a bit of extra configuration.
 You'll need to configure a run configuration that has spring-boot-loader and your application on the classpath that launches PropertiesLauncher.
 You can then use the loader.main system property to tell PropertiesLauncher the name of your application's main class.

+A simpler way to make the external / provided library part of the IntelliJ launch config is to add it with `compileOnly` to the project's build script.
+This will result in _not_ packaging the dependency but to include it in the launch config's classpath, as described in [this Gradle blog post](https://blog.gradle.org/introducing-compile-only-dependencies),
+specifically:

+> As part of our commitment to quality IDE support, compile-only dependencies continue to work with Gradle’s IDEA and Eclipse plugins.
+When used within IntelliJ IDEA, compile-only dependencies are mapped to IDEA’s own provided scope.
+Within Eclipse, compile-only dependencies are not exported via project dependencies.

 ## java / launch scripts
 `PropertiesLauncher` works with `java -jar application.jar` and launcher configuration parameters can be provided via JVM options, e.g. `java -Dloader.path=lib,/opt/lib -Dloader.home=. -jar application.jar`